 - ONLY to Trainees that have NO employment relationship with the outside (non-extramural NIH) sponsor: other issues, e.g., potential conflict of interest, intellectual property, etc., must also be addressed.

-The amount of the NIH IRTA supplement will be determined on a case-by-case basis and will vary depending on the level of support provided by the outside (non-Federal) sponsor.
+The amount of the NIH IRTA supplement will be determined on a case-by-case basis and will vary depending on the level of support provided by the outside (non-extramural NIH) sponsor.
 The supplement will be fixed at such a rate that the combined level of support will match the stipend rate for a similarly qualified Trainee.
-Supplemental funding that would result in a combined amount from NIH and the outside (non-Federal) sponsor that is either less than or in excess of the authorized stipend rate for the relevant trainee level and Traineeship program may not be approved.
-Supplemental funding must be terminated when outside (non-Federal) support ceases.
+Supplemental funding that would result in a combined amount from NIH and the outside (non-extramural NIH) sponsor that is either less than or in excess of the authorized stipend rate for the relevant trainee level and Traineeship program may not be approved.
+Supplemental funding must be terminated when outside (non-extramural NIH) support ceases.